Fab2bprog/Xojo-Prime-Number-Generator/README.md

 # Xojo-Prime-Number-Generator
- Prime number generator with Atkin and Erastosthene sieve algorithm
+Xojo Prime number generator with Atkin and Erastosthene sieve algorithm

  Developed with Xojo 2020 R2.1